carbon-language/carbon-lang/docs/design/generics/goals.md

 pass, etc. This might be part of making interfaces as expressive as classes, as part of a strategy to migrate to a future version of Carbon that uses interfaces instead of, rather than in addition to, standard inheritance-and-classes object-oriented language support.
-For the moment, this is out of scope.
+For the moment, everything beyond specifying the _methods_ available is out of scope.

 ### Relationship to templates